Frequently Asked Questions

 How much do therapy sessions cost?

-Therapy sessions cost between $95-$110 per session.
-For those experiencing financial difficulties, payment options are available.
+Therapy sessions cost 110 dollars per session.
+For those experiencing financial difficulties, we can lower the fee.

 Do you accept insurance or government assistance?